-Our CDO bonds contain interest coverage and asset over collateralization covenants that must be met as of the waterfall distribution date in order for us to receive such payments.
+Our CDO vehicles contain interest coverage and asset over collateralization covenants that must be met as of the waterfall distribution date in order for us to receive such payments.
 If we fail these covenants in any of our CDOs, all cash flows from the applicable CDO would be diverted to repay principal and interest on the outstanding CDO bonds and we would not receive any residual payments until that CDO regained compliance with such tests.
-Our CDOs were in compliance with all such covenants as of December 31, 2010 as well as on the most recent determination date.
+Our CDOs were in compliance with all such covenants as of December 31, 2011 as well as on the most recent determination date in January 2012.
 In the event of a breach of the CDO covenants that could not be cured in the near-term, we would be required to fund our non-CDO expenses, including management fees and employee costs, distributions required to maintain REIT status, debt costs, and other expenses with (i) cash on hand, (ii) income from any CDO not in breach of a covenant test, (iii) income from real property and loan assets, (iv) sale of assets, (v) or accessing the equity or debt capital markets, if available.
 We have the right to cure covenant breaches which would resume normal residual payments to us by purchasing non-performing loans out of the CDOs.
 However, we may not have sufficient liquidity available to do so at such time.

-The chart below is a summary of our CDO compliance tests as of the most recent distribution date:
+The chart below is a summary of our CDO compliance tests as of the most recent distribution date in January 2012:

 Cash Flow Triggers CDO I CDO II CDO III

 Overcollateralization(1)

-Current 185.88% 171.81% 109.50%
+Current 211.18% 179.31% 107.59%

 Limit 184.00% 169.50% 105.60%

 Pass / Fail Pass Pass Pass

 Interest Coverage(2)

-Current 463.06% 552.43% 510.06%
+Current 307.53% 468.97% 421.46%

 Limit 160.00% 147.30% 105.60%

 Pass / Fail Pass Pass Pass

-- (1) The overcollateralization ratio divides the total principal balance of all collateral in the CDO by the total bonds associated with the applicable ratio.
-To the extent an asset is considered a defaulted security, the asset's principal balance is multiplied by the lower of the market rate or the asset's recovery rate which is determined by the rating agencies. - (2) The interest coverage ratio divides interest income by interest expense for the classes senior to those retained by us.
+- (1) The overcollateralization ratio divides the total principal balance of all collateral in the CDO by the total principal balance of the bonds associated with the applicable ratio.
+To the extent an asset is considered a defaulted security, the asset's principal balance for purposes of the overcollateralization test, is the lesser of the asset's market value or the principal balance of the defaulted asset multiplied by the asset's recovery rate which is determined by the rating agencies.
+Rating downgrades of CDO collateral will generally not have a direct impact on the principal balance of a CDO asset for purposes of calculating the CDO's overcollateralization test unless the rating downgrade is below a significantly low threshold (e.g. CCC-) as defined in each CDO vehicle. - (2) The interest coverage ratio divides interest income by interest expense for the classes senior to those retained by us.